The skies have seemingly become clearer for Spirit Airlines’ future.

 In the meantime, both airlines stated they will continue to operate separately until the deal closes; no impacts will occur to each carrier’s loyalty programs and customer accounts will remain unaffected.

-The combined carrier is projected to have a fleet of over 1,700 daily flights to more than 125 destinations in North America, Europe, the Caribbean and Latin America.
+The combined carrier is projected to have over 1,700 daily flights to more than 125 destinations in North America, Europe, the Caribbean and Latin America.
 It promises to challenge legacy airlines and offer low fares to passengers.

 “Spirit and JetBlue will continue to advance our shared goal of disrupting the industry to bring down fares from the Big Four airlines,” said Robin Hayes, CEO of JetBlue.
 “This combination is an exciting opportunity to diversify and expand our network, add jobs and new possibilities for crewmembers, and expand our platform for profitable growth.”